Fast-and-Pythonic/microScript-TextMate-syntax-highlighting-for-VSCode/README.md

 ---

-I plan to add a few more pieces in the future.
-For example, highlighting the tools of the microScript standard library.
-Functions, object names, and more.
+### I plan to add a few more pieces in the future: ###
+- Highlighting the tools of the microScript standard library - Functions, System Classes, and etc...
+- Add some missing keywords.
+- I'll try to post the extensions on VS Code Marketplace.
+To make them easier to install.
+- Also, I will most likely make 2 versions of the extension:
+  - 1 - My own microScript code highlighting color theme, based on the “Tomorrow Night Bright” theme.
+  - 2 - An almost complete analog of the standard “Tomorrow Night Bright” theme from the Ace editor in microStudio.